Vexandada/vexandada/README.md

  ## Introduction

- ToDoList is software/andriod-app that allow users to tracking the status of tasks i.e. to ìGetting Things Doneî, Scheduling, and Collaboration.
+ ToDoList is software/andriod-app that allow users to tracking the status of tasks i.e. to ‚ÄúGetting Things Done‚Äù, Scheduling, and Collaboration.

  ## Video Walkthrough